 Simple as that.
 I'll make it even more simple.
 There are really only two places to be in existence: you're either in the kingdom of darkness, which is the world, or you're in the kingdom of Christ, which is the church (Colossians 1:13).
 When you are saved, Jesus Himself adds you or places you into His body, which is the kingdom, which is the church (Acts 2:47).
 And the church, in this world, is an organized religious body.
 It's organized, of course, according to the New Testament, not according to somebody's idea, but it, nevertheless, is organized.

 When I hear people say, "I'm a spiritual person, I love the Lord, but I have no use for organized religion."
 Really?
 Is that so?
 Well, I guess you and God don't agree on this, because He has a role for organized religion, because in the Old Testament He went to great lengths to organize Jewish worship, Jewish religion.
-And in the New Testament, His Son died on the cross in order to create the, quote, organized church of Jesus Christ, church of Christ, kingdom of light.
+And in the New Testament, His Son died on the cross in order to create the "organized" church of Jesus Christ, church of Christ or kingdom of light.
 Call it what you will.
 People who say they hate organized religion, are saying they hate the Lord's church, because the Lord's church is organized religion.
-But I understand what they're saying.
-They hate religion, religious groups that are there simply for money or who talk a good game, but they don't really do what they say.
+I understand what they're saying.
+They hate religious groups that are there simply for money or who talk a good game, but they don't really do what they say.
 Sure, I understand that.
-So the very idea of being saved means to be part of the church.
+But still, the very idea of being saved means to be part of the church.

-Saying you don't want to be part of the church, you don't need the church, is to say that you don't need Christ.
+Saying you don't want to be part of the church or you don't need the church, is to say that you don't need Christ.
 You cannot have Christ without the church.
 Why?
-Because He's the head of the body.
+Because He is the head of the body.
 Some people say, well, I'm faithful to the head, but I have no use for the body.
 Really?
 How do you do that metaphysically?
 You can't do it physically.
 You can't say, well, I'll just be with the head, but I don't want the body.
-Well, we haven't figured out how to remove the head and keep it going without the body, not yet.
+You see, we haven't figured out how to remove the head and keep it going without the body, not yet.
 It's the same thing in the church.
 The body is Christ's body and the head is Christ.
-If you're faithful to the head, you're connected to the head.
+If you're faithful to the head, you're connected to the head and the body.
 No way around it.